sonam13/Capstone_UOA/README.md

 Large reasoning models (LRMs), such as OpnAI-o1 and Deepseek-R1, have demonstrated the significant impact of reinforcement learning in enhancing the long-step reasoning capabilities of models, thereby greatly improving their reasoning performance.
 Despite these advantages, when faced with knowledge-intensive problems, especially multi-hop questions and time-sensitive issues, these models may lack the necessary knowledge.
 Therefore, it is great important to enable LLMs to invoke web search and obtain external information during the reasoning process.

-We propose **Reason-Searcher**, utilizing a *two-stage outcome-supervision reinforcement learning* approach to enable the model to learn to invoke web search during the reasoning process: first allowing the model to learn how to invoke web search, and then teaching it how to effectively use that search engine.
+We propose **R1-searcher**, utilizing a *two-stage outcome-supervision reinforcement learning* approach to enable the model to learn to invoke web search during the reasoning process: first allowing the model to learn how to invoke web search, and then teaching it how to effectively use that search engine.
 This method does not require any instruction fine-tuning for cold start, and at the same time, it is compatible with existing Base LLMs or Chat LLMs.
 We will open-source the training code, inference code, model checkpoints, and the detailed technical report.

 - Notion: https://sweet-walkover-f9b.notion.site/R1-Searcher-Incentivizing-the-Search-Capability-in-LLMs-via-Reinforcement-Learning-1a8c27a43d7a8023a70adc6e519875ff?pvs=74
 - Model: